MateuszMasternak/Tic-Tac-Toe/README.md

 </br>

 ## 📄About:
 Simple Tic Tac Toe game made in Python with help of Pygame library.
-All the game is based on a one class.
 </br>
 </br>